Compare two cars

 Verdict

 Nissan appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Pixo offers slightly better overall protection and takes the lead.
-It all continues in the same direction, with Nissan offering somewhat better performance, just enough to call it quicker.
-To make things even better, it consumps less fuel!
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+Pixo still consumps less fuel, which needs to be taken into consideration.
 It's not difficult to say then that if I'd need to make a choice, it would definitely be the Nissan.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In any case that's my personal view, built upon all the data available to me.
+What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.